Arction/lcu-tutorial-installation-00/README.md

         Install-Package LightningChartUltimateWPF8
         ```

-##### 3. At this point, the solution should build and run, ready to use LightningChart for visualisation.
+##### 3. At this point, the solution should build and run, ready to use LightningChart for visualization.